openlab-at-city-tech/openlab/wp-content/plugins/wp-grade-comments/readme.txt

 3. Grades are visible on Dashboard > Posts.

 == Changelog ==

+= 1.4.5 =
+* Allow empty comments to be submitted when a grade is present.

 = 1.4.4 =
 * Ensure that empty grades are not recorded in the database, which could cause visibility issues.